 Overview of Variegated Rhaphidophora Tetrasperma

-Variegated Rhaphidophora tetrasperma is a small, rare tropical vine that thrives in the basket and on supporters.
+Variegated Rhaphidophora tetrasperma is a small, rare tropical basket vine native to Malaysia and southern Thailand that shows off chimeral variegation.

 |Origin||Southern Thailand and to Malaysia|